That’s one of the English words I learned as a child. It was one of the challenging words for me to spell back then too! 😉

 Please refrain from thinking that I am against make-up.
 No!
 I also love buying a few cosmetics.
 Nothing wrong with that. 🙂

-By now, I am quite confident that you can agree that ladies place high value on how they look before others.
+By now, I am quite confident that you can agree that ladies place a high value on how they look before others.
 I am sure that you, just like me, are also one of those women who endeavor to keep yourself physically clean and beautiful.
 That’s wonderful!

 It’s also part of being a good testimony to those unbelievers of Christ.
 Besides, even one preacher once said to this effect, “If the barns need painting, paint it!”

 The question though is “What really does make a woman beautiful?”
 Is it just the cosmetics and variety of beauty regime that beautify a woman?
 Is it surgery?
-How about shoes, accessories and apparels?
+How about shoes, accessories, and apparels?
 To some degrees, the ones I just mentioned, indeed, can affect how one looks.
 I don’t want to sound too dogmatic.

 One popular celebrity, Audrey Hepburn, ascertained beauty this way though,

 “The beauty of a woman is not in the clothes she wears, the figure that she carries, or the way she combs her hair.
 The beauty of a woman is seen in her eyes, because that is the doorway to her heart, the place where love resides.
 True beauty in a woman’s reflected in her soul.
 It’s the caring that she lovingly gives, the passion that she shows & the beauty of a woman only grows with passing years.”

 “For beautiful eyes, look for the good in others; for beautiful lips, speak only words of kindness; and for poise, walk with the knowledge that you are never alone.”